hypermodules/changelog-init/README.md

 $ cd project-dir
 $ changelog-init
 CHANGELOG.md created at /project-dir/CHANGELOG.md
+$ cat CHANGELOG.md
+# project-dir Change Log
+All notable changes to this project will be documented in this file.
+This project adheres to [Semantic Versioning](http://semver.org/).

+## 2.34.5 - 2015-03-30
+* ...

 ```

 `changelog-init` won't overwrite existing changelogs unless you tell it to: